mikeryan/crackle/README.md

 Crack TK
 --------

-In Crack TK mode, crackle brute forces the TK used during a BTLE pairing event. crackle exploits the fact that the TK in Just Works(tm) and 6-digit PIN is a value in the range [0,999999] padded to 128 bits.
+In Crack TK mode, crackle brute forces the TK used during a BLE pairing event. crackle exploits the fact that the TK in Just Works(tm) and 6-digit PIN is a value in the range [0,999999] padded to 128 bits.
 The brute force process takes less than one second on modern CPUs.